unpoly/unpoly3-slides/index.md

 While Unpoly 3 lets you handle disconnects, it's not full "offline" support:

-- To fill up the cache the device must be online for the first part of the session- The cache is still in-memory and dies with the browser tab
+- To fill up the cache the device must be online for the first part of the session (warm start)
+- The cache is still in-memory and dies with the browser tab

-- For a full offline experience (content with empty cache) we recommend a [service worker](https://web.dev/offline-fallback-page/) or a canned solution like [UpUp](https://www.talater.com/upup/) (similarities in name are coincidental)
+For a full offline experience (cold start) we recommend a [service worker](https://web.dev/offline-fallback-page/)\
+or a canned solution like [UpUp](https://www.talater.com/upup/) (no relation to Unpoly).